Our free membership, business.com+, takes the pain out of choosing new business services.

 How much does health insurance cost for employers?

-Assuming employers shoulder price increases without increasing the burden on employees or adopting other cost-saving measures, the average health insurance cost for employers could reach over $15,000 per employee, reported to Aon.
-This represents an 8.5 percent jump from the year prior, as well as nearly double the 4.5 percent increase in employer healthcare budgets between 2022 and 2023.
+Assuming employers shoulder price increases without increasing the burden on employees or adopting other cost-saving measures, the average health insurance cost for employers is expected to surpass $16,000 per employee in 2025, according to Aon.
+This represents a 9 percent jump from the year prior and is even greater than the 6.4 percent increase in employer healthcare budgets between 2023 and 2024.

 How can employers keep health insurance costs down?